refset/luna/README.md

  :submit-dummy-handler
  (fn [{:keys [db]} [_ form-id]] (luna/collect-form-inputs
-        (get-in db [:luna/forms form-id :login/inputs])
+         db
          form-id))))
 ```

 #### Arguments
-1. The first argument is a map that holds all the inputs for a specific form.
+1. The first argument is simply the state.
-The path will always be `[:luna/forms :your-form-id :your-form-id/inputs]`.
 2. The second argument is the form-id
 3. This function will return the input values in the following flat structure:
 `{:name "Luna" :email "luna@luna.luna" ...}`